Dental Anxiety & Sedation

 We also allow you to take breaks during your appointment to better manage your anxiety or discomfort.
 We can agree on a signal beforehand and you can signal to us that you need a break as often as you’d like.

 To help patients who experience the distress associated with dental anxiety, we also offer sedation dentistry.
-Sedation dentistry can range from mild oral sedation, such as with an anti-anxiety medication to heavy intravenous sedation to help you get through your procedure.
+Sedation dentistry includes local anesthesia and nitrous oxide to help you get through your procedure.

 Get in Touch with Us